 CLANCY OVERELL | Editor | CONTACT

-Embattled NSW Premier Mike Baird has today unveiled his greatest political achievement since the world-renowned lock-out laws.
+NSW Premier Gladys Berejiklian has today unveiled her party’s greatest political achievement since the world-renowned lock-out laws.
 That is, self-funding women’s refuge shelters.

 “To use our nation’s roaring gambling culture to counter our nation’s drastic culture of domestic violence,”

-While speaking at a media conference outside his electoral office in Sydney’s Northern Beaches, the Premier announced that – like any struggling community organisation – pokie machines can play a vital role in boosting the elasticity in funding for the state’s battling refuge shelters.
+While speaking at a media conference outside her electoral office, the Premier announced that – like any struggling community organisation – pokie machines can play a vital role in boosting the elasticity in funding for the state’s battling refuge shelters.

 “It’s worked for the RSL’s and it’s worked for the Surf Clubs.
 Why can’t our women’s shelters have the same kind of access to predatory money-printing?”